dceoy/rna-tpm-calculator/README.md

 # rna-tpm-calculator
-A Docker-based TPM calculating workflow for RNA-seq
+A TPM calculating workflow for RNA-seq

-### Requirements

-- docker
-- docker-compose
-- pigz